nuvla/es/README.md

 # Elasticsearch for Nuvla

-This repository provides a customized Elasticsearch container that allows backups to S3.
+This repository provides a customized Elasticsearch container that includes the S3 repository plugin for saving snapshots to S3.
 This can be used as a drop-in replacement for the standard Elasticsearch container.

 The versions follow the Elasticsearch version, with an extra field that tracks modifications to the customized container.
 For example,